 The other way this second part of the mass mailing test can be satisfied is if an elected city official's "name, office, photograph, or other reference" is included in a written document and the document, or any part of it "is prepared or sent in cooperation, consultation, coordination, or concert with the elected officer."
 This restriction presents elected officials with a choice.
 If the elected official involves him or herself in the preparation of the document, then even the official's name is excluded from appearing in the document pursuant to this second subpart.
-If, on the other hand, the elected official does not involve him or herself in the preparation of the document, his or her name may appear in the document, but not in a way that it is "featured" by way of headlines, captions, type size, type face, or type color.
+If, on the other hand, the elected official does not involve him or herself in the preparation of the document, but not in a way that it is "featured" by way of headlines, captions, type size, type face, or type color.